How to Make Money Blogging CONSISTENTLY

 The first page of Google is the only place you want to be for your targeted keyword and in the first or second position.
 I mean, who really goes to the second page of Google and most people don’t go past the first two articles that show up.

-I love KWfinder (when it’s not glitching) because it gives me ideas for other articles to write that are easier to rank for like, “How to make money with a blog for beginners.”
+I love KWfinder because it gives me ideas for other articles to write that are easier to rank for like, “How to make money with a blog for beginners.”
 Moz is also a good tool I use to see how competitive a keyword is.

-I know the keyword “How to Make Money Blogging” will be difficult BUT since I know what I’m doing, I already talk about blogging on my blog (relevant niche) and I’m providing A LOT of value to my reader, Google will probably rank this in due time if I get some bloggers/website owners to link this article on their website aka backlinks.
+I know the keyword “How to Make Money Blogging” will be difficult BUT since I know what I’m doing, I already talk about blogging on my blog (relevant niche) and I’m providing A LOT of value to my reader, Google will probably rank this in due time.
+Especially if I can get some bloggers/website owners to link this article to one of their articles.

 You see, bloggers like to recommend good content to their readers.
 So when you write, try and make it the most comprehensive and helpful article that exists on the internet for that topic and bloggers may naturally link to your article to help their readers.